India–Japan relations

-In December 2006, Indian Prime Minister Manmohan Singh's visit to Japan culminated in the signing of the "Joint Statement Towards Japan-India Strategic and Global Partnership".
+In December 2006, Indian prime minister Manmohan Singh's visit to Japan culminated in the signing of the "Joint Statement Towards Japan-India Strategic and Global Partnership".
 Japan has helped finance many infrastructure projects in India, most notably the Delhi Metro system.
 Indian applicants were welcomed in 2006 to the JET Programme, with one slot available in 2006 and increasing to 41 slots in 2007.
 In 2007, the Japanese Self-Defence Forces and the Indian Navy took part in a joint naval exercise Malabar 2007 in the Indian Ocean, which also involved the naval forces of Australia, Singapore and the United States.
 2007 was declared "India-Japan Friendship Year."

 According to a 2013 BBC World Service Poll, 42% of Japanese think India's international impact is mainly positive, with 4% considering it negative.
 In 2014, during Japanese PM Shinzo Abe's visit to India, both countries agreed to update their partnership to "Special Strategic and Global Partnership".

+In July 2026, Prime Minister Sanae Takaichi paid a state visit to India.
+At a joint press conference, Takaichi stated that Japan and India should build on their complementary strengths to achieve greater shared prosperity, emphasising that closer bilateral cooperation had become increasingly important.
+Indian PM Narendra Modi stated that both the countries were closely aligned from "shared cultural values and to cutting-edge technology."

+In August 2026, India proposed expanding basmati rice and processed food exports to Japan under the bilateral CEPA review.